 Routing Use Case 5 – LERG™ Routing Guide IP Enhancements

-Description: This Use Case would demonstrate proof of concept as well as the ability to enable end to end IP connectivity using aggregate level URI solution.
-The URI would be associated with an OCN, LRN, NXX, etc.
+Description: This Use Case would demonstrate proof of concept, as well as the ability to enable end to end IP connectivity using URIs associated with aggregate TN constructs.
+These URIs would be associated with an OCN, LRN, NXX, etc.

-Registry - Would provide LERG™ Routing Guide files for the provisioning and distribution of URI Records.
+Registry Vendors - Would provide LERG™ Routing Guide files or data for the provisioning and distribution of URI Records.
 The Registry would need to provide GUI for provisioning and files for downloading.

-Indication of Interest: iconectiv.
+Indication of Interest: iconectiv and Neustar.

-Service Providers/Vendor - It is anticipated that Service Providers would work with Vendors to provide IP call routing infrastructure including but not limited to switching, local routing DBs, route servers, ENUM Servers, Ingress and Egress SBCs.
-SP would allow acceptance of LERG™ Routing Guide files with IP routing data (URIs) to support IP routing at the block level.
+Service Providers - It is anticipated that Service Providers would work with Vendors to provide IP call routing infrastructure including but not limited to switching, local routing DBs, route servers, ENUM Servers, Ingress and Egress SBCs.
+SP would allow acceptance of LERG™ Routing Guide files or data with IP routing data (URIs) to support routing at the block level.

 Indication of Interest: Inteliquent.